Understanding USDA Construction Loans

 The Pros Of A USDA Construction Loan

 USDA construction loans carry a variety of benefits that make them a popular option for borrowers who qualify.
-Next, we’ll look at a few of the benefits you can expect.

-They Allow You To Build Your Dream Home
+Allows You To Build Your Dream Home

-They Streamline The Financing Experience
+Streamlines The Financing Experience

-They Give Borrowers Peace Of Mind
+Gives Borrowers Peace Of Mind

 The Cons Of A USDA Construction Loan

-They Come With Higher Costs
+Comes With Higher Costs

 These loans may cost more in the long run than other types of mortgages.
-While no down payment is required, borrowers will pay upfront and monthly guarantee fees.
+While no down payment is required, borrowers will pay upfront and monthly USDA guarantee fees.
 The upfront fee will cost borrowers 1% of the loan amount, and the annual fee (broken down into monthly payments) will cost 0.35% of the remaining loan amount.
 That can add thousands of dollars to your total closing costs and hundreds of dollars to your monthly mortgage payment.

-They Have Higher Interest Rates
+Often Has Higher Interest Rates

-They’re Not Issued By All Lenders
+Not Issued By All Lenders

 Another downside of this type of loan is that some borrowers may have a difficult time finding a USDA construction loan lender.
 While the loans are backed by the USDA, they’re underwritten by traditional financial institutions.
 However, not all lenders offer this type of loan.
 The best action you can take is to speak with your lender about your options.